Park and ride

 9.4 Each type of parking bay and the nature of its use is defined below:

 10.1 Parking Enforcement operations within the Campuses are undertaken in accordance with the British Parking Association (BPA) code of practice.
+The University will use Automatic Number Plate Recognition (ANPR) to check vehicles parked on campus.

 10.2 The University reserves the right for it, a member of Security (Security Officer), or its appointed Parking Enforcement Contractor to issue a notice for failure to comply with these Conditions (a Parking Charge Notice - PCN), or to take whatever lawful steps it sees fit to address any vehicle that is parked in contravention of the Bath Spa University Parking Terms and Conditions and/or is believed to be abandoned and/or is deemed to be causing obstruction, nuisance and/or danger.